Yotamrozin/portfolio-video-hosting/Code/page-loader-guide.md

 - Ensure videos have `preload="auto"` or `preload="metadata"`
 - Videos without preload won't load until played

+### GSAP ScrollTrigger animations fire prematurely
+- **Fixed automatically**: The script now disables ScrollTrigger during loading
+- All triggers are re-enabled and refreshed when the loader completes
+- This prevents scroll animations from firing while the page is loading
+- Check console for "ScrollTrigger re-enabled and refreshed" message

 ## Performance Considerations

 - Script is lightweight (~6KB unminified)